Policy, Liability and Impartiality

 - No less than 3 months before the expiry date of the certificate

-Conversely; it may be necessary to bring forward the RA to meet client needs such as seasonal demands etc.; in these cases, the RA should ideally not be brought forward to more than 6 months prior to certificate expiry.
+Conversely; it may be necessary to bring forward the recertification audit to meet client needs such as seasonal demands etc.; in these cases, the RA should ideally not be brought forward to more than 6 months prior to certificate expiry.
 However; each case will be considered independently based on the justification given

 EXTENSION OF CERTIFICATION